 What Is Life Like Inside The NICU?

 There have been babies that have spent close to a year in neonatal care units.
 They may have harrowing early days, but they also recover and thrive exceptionally well in intensive care.
-Being in the NICU alongside your baby during difficult times can
+Being in the NICU alongside your baby during difficult times can be scary.
+While your baby is fighting for life, you need to devote your focus, attention, and love toward the little soldier.

 Listed below are 5 medical interventions your baby will receive during their stay in the NICU: